modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 2. Avoid unnecessary heap allocations which slow the code down.

 The compiler's job is to optimize and translate Julia code it into runnable [machine code](https://en.wikipedia.org/wiki/Machine_code).
 If some information about a variable's type isn't available to the compiler, for example because the [return type of a function is value-dependent](https://docs.julialang.org/en/v1/manual/performance-tips/#Write-%22type-stable%22-functions), then it cannot safely perform its most powerful optimizations as it cannot satisfy assumptions required for the optimizations to be performed.
+For more information see [below](#type_stability).

 A "heap" allocation occurs whenever a variable is allocated whose type doesn't contain enough information to know exactly how much space is required to store all of its data.
 An example of this is `Vector{Int}`, which doesn't contain information about how many elements the vector has.